Code-Institute-Submissions/interactive-frontend-4/README.md

 ### Testing

 My testing was constant from the beginning of my project.
 The first task was to make sure all files were properly connected my copying a simple javascript games from w3schools.com https://www.w3schools.com/graphics/tryit.asp?filename=trygame_default_gravity

+I'm now checking that my code works too by simply `alert("hey!");` as the first line of my code.